Previous: Chapter Sixteen: Earth Under the Macropods

 “From the way you cop-knocked the door, it would seem like it’s still on,” said Gaby.

 “It’s not,” said Agent Jane.
 “It’s really not.
 But that period of human history, fueled by nuclear material and the fear of its misuse, has cast a long shadow.
 There are still people alive today who remember the Nuclear Scare when they were children.
-All the surviving ones, of course, are elderly, but a still smaller few of those still have an interest in government, and the long term impact of that time that more of the living have forgotten than remember.
+And some of those people still have an interest in global affairs.”

 “But mostly,” said Frances, “because of nuclear weapons testing.
 Before the Comprehensive Ban.
 The world got coated in radioactivity, poisonous to radiocarbon dating studies, and other living things.”